 Finally, it has also been observed that the bacterium E. coli, which causes 80 to 90% of these infections, is becoming increasingly resistant to antibiotics, but that the antibacterial compounds in cranberries act on 80% of bacteria resistant to antibiotics.

 You should also know cranberries contain different types of flavonoids, powerful antioxidants that neutralise free radicals in the body and thus prevent the onset of cardiovascular diseases, certain cancers and various diseases related to ageing.

 Supplements containing Cranberry extract are widely available and are the go-to solutions for managing Urinary Tract Infections.
 However, to be effective, standardisation of the concentration of proanthocyanidins (PACs) in the cranberry extract is essential.
 Standardisation guarantees the quantity of the active part of the ingredient: in this case the PAC’s.

-Cranberries are rich in A-type PACs, a category of proanthocyanidins that has been shown to effectively have bacterial anti-adhesion benefits and help prevent urinary tract infections (UTIs).
+Cranberries are rich in A-type PACs, a category of proanthocyanidins that has been shown to have bacterial anti-adhesion benefits and help prevent urinary tract infections (UTIs).
 A multicentre randomized clinical trial (RCT) in adult women showed that a daily dose of 36 mg PACs or more provided an optimal antibacterial effect (5).

 Most supplements do not use standardised extracts and do not disclose the concentration of PACs.
-A dosage below this recommendation will show to be less effective.

 Laboratoires Activa Chrono Elimination is designed to target specifically urinary infection with a dosage of 100mg of PAC.
 Combined with herbal extracts known for their antiseptic, anti-inflammatory, and antibacterial properties, it is the perfect combination for the quick action and fast relief of UTI.